cabo/notable-tags/draft-bormann-cbor-notable-tags.md

 registry.

 The present document provides a roadmap to a large subset of these tag definitions.
-Where applicable, it points to a IETF standards or standard development document that specifies the tag.
+Where applicable, it points to an IETF standards or standard development document that specifies the tag.
 Where no such document exists, the intention is to collect specification information from the sources of the